 Initial Jobless Claims Drop 3.5%

-Initial jobless claims dropped 3.5% to 304,000 for the week ending July 5, according to a Labor Department report released today, nearly a seven-year low.
+Initial jobless claims fell 3.5% to 334,000 for the week ending June 8, according to a Labor Department report released today.

-From a more long-term perspective, a 1.1% decline in the four-week moving average to 311,500 initial claims marks the first dip in three reports.
-For investors, this serves as a welcome reassurance that an upward trend seems avoidable, and a downward trend attainable.
-Both the latest week's claims and the four-week average fall significantly below 400,000, a cutoff point that economists consider a sign of an improving labor market.
+With a second consecutive week of declines, the four-week moving average also decreased for the first time in over a month, down 2.1% to 345,250.
+Both the latest week's claims and the four-week average clock in solidly below 400,000, a cutoff point that economists consider a sign of an improving labor market.

-On a state-by-state basis, five states recorded decreases of more than 1,000 initial claims for the week ending June 28 (most recent available data).
-California enjoyed the largest drop (-7,290), due primarily to fewer services sector layoffs.
+On a state-by-state basis, nine states recorded decreases of more than 1,000 initial claims for the week ending June 1 (most recent available data).
+California's claims dropped 8,800 due to fewer services and manufacturing layoffs, while Florida managed a 3,250-claim decrease as a result of fewer agriculture, construction, and manufacturing layoffs.

 Tennessee and New York were the only states to register increases of more than 1,000 initial claims.
 Tennessee pointed to administrative and support services layoffs as the main pull behind its 1,280-initial-claim bump, while New York did not comment on its 1,000 increase.

 The article Initial Jobless Claims Drop 3.5% originally appeared on Fool.com.

 You can follow Justin Loiseau on Twitter @TMFJLo and on Motley Fool CAPS @TMFJLo.Try any of our Foolish newsletter services free for 30 days.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.